Ganofins/proxy-extractor/README.md

 - `--https` to display only https supportable proxies
 - `--count` define number of proxies you want to extract (max.
 300)
 - `--json` to display proxies in json format
+- `--timeout` number of seconds till the script will check if the proxy is working (default: 50)

 # Contribute
 Feel free to contribute to this repository.